Kare-Udon/kaomoji-labeled-tool/README.md

 - The repository has been renamed away from its earlier Rime-specific goal, but some older planning notes in the repo still refer to the historical workflow.
 - The public CLI now targets dataset construction first.
 - The Hugging Face export is generated from reviewed step 6 outputs, not directly from the raw source dataset.

+## Support

+If you feels this tool is helpful, maybe considered buying me [a cup of coffee](https://ko-fi.com/kareudon).